How Civica Rx Aims to Change the U.S. Insulin Market

 Beyond Type 1 is a proud partner of the Civica Rx Insulin Development Project.
 Read our news coverage of the initiative.

-Today, Civica Rx—a non-profit drug manufacturing company—announced its upcoming entrance into the insulin market.
+In March 2022, Civica Rx—a non-profit drug manufacturing company—announced its upcoming entrance into the insulin market.
 Launching in 2024, Civica Rx aims to manufacture and distribute biosimilar rapid-acting and long-acting insulin for no more than $30 per vial and $55 per box of five pens, regardless of insurance status.

 To learn more about the organization’s plans, we sat down with Civica Rx board chair Dan Liljenquist.